 If the law requires us to, we may need to collect and process your data.

-For example, we can pass on details of people involved in fraud or other criminal activity affecting Emma Dupont Etiquette to law enforcement.
+For example, we can pass on details of people involved in fraud or other criminal activity affecting The Emma Dupont School of Etiquette to law enforcement.

 In specific situations, we require your data to pursue our legitimate interests in a way which might reasonably be expected as part of running our business and which does not materially impact your rights, freedom or interests.